aliomir/JourneytoDatascience/README.md

 7 - Next push this to remote repo by typing git push -u <alias> master.
 At this point it will ask for your credentials to enure that the right person is pushing the right conent

 your done.

+#22nd October 2015
+Started Code School to learn more about Git & finished the first part out of 4.